AbbVie

 Venture Round in 2018

 Paragen Bio is a biotechnology company focused on developing innovative treatments for autoimmune diseases.
-Its technology aims to address conditions where the immune system attacks healthy tissues and organs, thereby preventing further deterioration and destruction.
-The company's drug pipeline includes therapies for inflammatory bowel disease and asthma, providing healthcare providers with tools to improve patient outcomes and enhance quality of life.
-Through its commitment to advancing treatment options, Paragen Bio seeks to make a significant impact in the field of autoimmune disease management.
+Its technology aims to address conditions where the immune system mistakenly attacks healthy tissues and organs.
+By providing targeted therapies for ailments such as inflammatory bowel disease and asthma, Paragen Bio seeks to enable healthcare providers to improve patient outcomes and enhance the quality of life for those affected by these chronic conditions.

 Carisma Therapeutics